-The purpose of the Risk Committee is to provide oversight of Clarien's Enterprise-wide Risk Management Framework ("ERMF") and risk function, including the strategies, policies, procedures, processes, and systems, established by management to identify, asses and measure, monitor, and manage the key risks facing the Bank.
-The committee shall assist the Board of Directors and its other committees that oversee specific risk-related issues including setting overall risk appetite and mitigate risk inherent to Clarien's business in the following categories: Strategic, Reputational, Credit, Operational, Compliance, Interest Rate, Liquidity and Foreign Exchange Risk.
-The Committee shall oversee the process by which risk-based regulatory capital requirements are determined, including Clarien's internal capital assessment and risk profile.
+The Risk Committee provides oversight of the Group's ERM Framework and risk function, including the strategies, policies, procedures, processes, and systems, established by management to identify, assess, measure, monitor, and manage the key risks facing the Group.
+The Committee assists the Board of Directors and its other committees to oversee specific risk-related issues including setting overall risk appetite and mitigating risks inherent to the Group's business.
+The Committee oversees the process by which risk-based regulatory capital requirements are determined, including the Bank's internal capital assessment and risk profile.
+The Committee provides a supportive culture, setting the "tone at the top" in relation to the management of risk and maintenance of a strong internal control framework that fulfils the expectations of stakeholders and is consistent with safe and sound banking practices.